Kotlin/kotlinx.serialization/docs/basic-serialization.md

 ### Defaults are not encoded

 Default values are not encoded by default in JSON.
+This behavior is motivated by the fact that in most real-life scenarios, such configuration reduces visual clutter and saves amount of data being serialized.

 ```kotlin
 @Serializable